Both ends of the jazz spectrum will be represented Nov. 8-9 when Lawrence University hosts its 33rd Jazz Celebration Weekend.

 McGarry, who grew up in Massachusetts and now calls New York City home, has released six critically acclaimed albums.
 Her fifth CD, 2008’s “If Less Is More, Nothing Is Everything,” featured a mix of jazz standards, Brazilian songs and pop/rock covers.
 It her earned her a Grammy Award nomination for Best Jazz Vocal CD.
 Her most recent release, “Girl Talk,” in which she pays homage to her favorite female jazz vocalists, landed on more than 20 “Best of 2012″ jazz critic’s lists.

-Fred Sturm, director of jazz studies and improvisational music at Lawrence, said McGarry’s talent allows her to seemlessly traverse genre borders.
+Fred Sturm, director of jazz studies and improvisational music at Lawrence, said McGarry’s talent allows her to seamlessly traverse genre borders.

 “In addition to her mastery of the jazz repertoire, Kate’s equally comfortable singing American songbook standards of George Gershwin and Irving Berlin, Broadway classics, the singer/songwriter hits of Bob Dylan, Joni Mitchell and Paul Simon, the Latin tunes of Luciana Souza and Toninho Horta, and the pop tunes of Sting, Peter Gabriel, and Björk,” said Sturm.
 “She’s performing and recording with a broad range of cutting edge artists in small groups and big bands, and she’s a renowned vocal jazz teacher at the New England Conservatory of Music.
 We’re blessed to have such an eclectic artist gracing our Lawrence Jazz Series.”